-Paul, a Shareholder on the Wilentz Banking/Creditors Rights team, has 30 years of experience handling all aspects of commercial and financial transactions, and related litigation enforcing and defending creditors’ rights.
+Paul is a Shareholder in the Banking/Creditors Rights team at Wilentz, Goldman & Spitzer, P.A.
+He has 30 years of experience handling all aspects of commercial and financial transactions, and related litigation enforcing and defending creditors’ rights.
 Paul has represented an array of clients in various nuanced areas: secured lending, asset based lending, commercial finance, debt restructuring, sales and lease transactions, negotiable instruments, letters of credit, documents of title, real estate secured transactions and title insurance defense.

 - Represented a private equity lender in a series of financing transactions involving asset based loans and term loans that included real estate collateral in various states, regulatory collateral and inter-creditor issues for the purchase of various U.S. businesses.

 - Represented a private lender in financing the purchase of a state regulated food service business that involved compliance issues, depository collateral, and state regulation for the protection of creditors.

 - Represented title insurance company insured owners of real estate facing litigation over the disposition of two estates and estate claims involving undisclosed heirs.

 - Represented title insurance company in defense of a claim arising from an alleged negligent search of title and disposition of marital claims.

 - Represented an asset based bank lender financing a window manufacturer and resolved competing real estate claims and potential statutory lien law issues.